 Margaret Atwood is the author of more than fifty books of fiction, poetry and critical essays.
 Her novels include Cat's Eye, The Robber Bride, Alias Grace, The Blind Assassin and the MaddAddam trilogy.
-Her 1985 classic The Handmaid's Tale went back into the bestseller charts with the election of Donald Trump, when he Handmaids became a symbol of resistance against the disempowerment of women; and the 2017 release of the award-winning Channel 4 TV series.
-Sales of the English language edition have now topped 8 million copies worldwide.
+Her 1985 classic, The Handmaid's Tale, went back into the bestseller charts with the election of Donald Trump, when he Handmaids became a symbol of resistance against the disempowerment of women, and with the 2017 release of the award-winning Channel 4 TV series.
 Atwood has won numerous awards including the Booker Prize, the Arthur C. Clarke Award for Imagination in Service to Society, the Franz Kafka Prize, the Peace Prize of the German Book Trade and the PEN USA Lifetime Achievement Award.
 In 2019 she was made a member of the Order of the Companions of Honour for services to literature.
 She has also worked as a cartoonist, illustrator, librettist, playwright and puppeteer.
 She lives in Toronto, Canada.